near/docs/docs/tutorials/rainbow-frontend-dev-tutorial.md

 </center>

 > - After selecting write you'll be redirected to the fee summary page.
 Every transaction that takes place on a blockchain will incur a fee.
 But in this case since we are just working on a testnet you don't have to worry about the fees here (fake monies).
-So select confirm
+So select confirm.
 >
-> - go back to Etherscan and select the ViewTransaction button.
-You should see your transaction pending
+> - Go back to Etherscan and select the ViewTransaction button.
+You should see your transaction pending.

 <center>